Vyral/mark-adams/_posts/2021-12-16-what-we-accomplished-in-2021.md

 Happy holidays\!
 Lisa and I love this time of year because it gives us an opportunity to reflect on what we’ve accomplished.
 Not only that, but we learn from what we did to make next year even better.&nbsp;

 For example, one of our goals for 2021 was to build Lisa an amazing garden, and we accomplished it.
-Lisa wanted us to eat better, and our garden has been providing us with tons of vegetables. **Since we share, all our neighbors are pretty happy with us too\!**
+Lisa wanted us to eat better, and our garden has been providing us with tons of vegetables. **Since we share, all our neighbors are pretty happy with us, too\!**

-If you’re like me, then you remember all those great meals you had as a kid that you maybe haven’t had in a long time.
-I wanted to spend more time with my mom this year,, so I started going over to her home for dinner more often.
-We had some of the classic food from my childhood, but we tried some excellent new dishes as well.&nbsp;
+If you’re like me, then you remember all those great meals you had as a kid that you&nbsp; haven’t had in a long time.
+I wanted to spend more time with my mom this year, so I started going over to her home for dinner more often.
+We had some of the classic food from my childhood, but we tried some excellent new dishes, as well.&nbsp;

 I also had to go on many business trips this year.
 Typically, I do what I need to do for business and leave, but this year, I made an effort to explore each new area I visited.
 For example, I went hiking in Arizona, and the terrain was unlike anything I had seen before.